-Fudgie’s Death was a segment of Growing Up Linda in which a woman who believes she’s the daughter of a famous ice cream mogul and her downward spiral into frosting, substance abuse, and Fudgie the Whale.
-In Fudgie’s Death, I transformed table-top pop-up books into full-screen cinema for this neo-noir tale of depravity.
+Fudgie’s Death was a segment from Growing Up Linda in which a woman who believes she’s the daughter of a famous ice cream mogul must come to terms with her troubled past.
+In Fudgie’s Death, table-top pop-up books transform into full-screen cinema for this neo-noir tale of depravity.

 Ibex Puppetry is an entertainment company dedicated to promoting the fine art of puppetry in all of its mediums.
 Founded in 2000 and receiving multiple UNIMA (Union Internationale de la Marionette) awards, Ibex Puppetry supports puppet art in the mediums of film, stage, gallery exhibits, workshops and artist presentations.